rhielab/3Dgenome/figure_script/figure1/1B/README.md

+#Figure-1 Comparison of Hi-C and Micro-C data.

-Figure 1B.
+1B.
 Chromatin interaction heatmaps of Hi-C and Micro-C data near chr7p14 region.

 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
 Below is the example code to run cooltools: